galaxyproject/total-perspective-vortex/docs/topics/shell_commands.rst

     pip install --upgrade total-perspective-vortex
     vortex lint <url_or_path_to_config_file>

-If linting is successful, a lint successful message will be displayed with a return code of zero.
+If linting is successful, a lint successful message will be displayed with an exit code of zero.
-If the linting fails, a lint failed message with the relevant error will be displayed with a return code of 1.
+If the linting fails, a lint failed message with the relevant error will be displayed with an exit code of 1.